cktai17/cktai17.github.io/presentations.md

 02. — 2015 Jan 23, “How to Represent the Milky Way: Searching for the Relations between the Astronomy and Marxism of Anton Pannekoek”, _Fifth Low Countries History of Science_ _PhD-Conference_, Rolduc Abbey, Kerkrade.

 01. — 2014 May 24, Objectiviteit of interpretatie?
-Het Melkwegonderzoek van Kapteyn en Pannekoek door het kader van epistemische waarden. _Workshop Tweede Wetenschappelijke Revolutie_, Museum Boerhaave, Leiden.
+Het Melkwegonderzoek van Kapteyn en Pannekoek door het kader van epistemische waarden. _Workshop Tweede Wetenschappelijke Revolutie_, Museum Boerhaave, Leiden.{: reversed="reversed"}
-{: reversed="reversed"}

 ---